Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

 anxiety

 How is seasonal affective disorder treated?
-If you’re experiencing symptoms of seasonal depression, reach out to a doctor or mental health professional to discuss your treatment options, which may involve a combination of therapy, medications, and coping strategies.
+If you’re experiencing symptoms of seasonal depression, reaching out to a mental health professional can help you explore supportive options, which may involve a combination of therapy and coping strategies.

 Strategies that may help with winter depression
 Get as much natural light as possible